Skip to content

 Q. How many songs should I have in my device library for PaceDJ to work the best?

-A. Basically, the more songs you have on your device, the better PaceDJ will work.
+A. Basically, the more songs you have in Apple Music, the better PaceDJ will work.

 • If you have lots of songs that you might enjoy dancing to, then you should have a good library for exercise.